April 23, 2019

 - Fleet Management Benefits

 - Fleet Management Concerns

-What’s Included in a Fleet Management System?
+What is a Fleet Management System?

 A fleet management system is a bundled combination of hardware and software that includes three elements:

 - The FMS device.
 Hardware sensors and an interface are installed or plugged into every vehicle in the fleet

 - The vehicle software.
 This collects data like engine status and vehicle location from each vehicle